rogerbinns/apsw/doc/query.rst

     *   - :code:`a_type | None`
         - If exactly one row was returned then conversion to :code:`a_type` will happen.
 If no rows were then :code:`None` is returned.
-If more than one then an exception (TODO which?) is raised.
+If more than one then :exc:`apsw.query.TooManyRows` is raised.

           You can also use :code:`a_type | Literal[value]` and
           :code:`value` is returned on no rows instead of